 If you’ve done your research or have given an interview before this, you are aware of the question “What is your biggest weakness and how do you plan on making it better?”.
-Well, there’s not one singular advice for this one as it varies from person to person.
-They might also ask about an encounter which brought embarrassment or the time when you underperformed.
+Well, there’s not one singular piece of advice for this one as it varies from person to person.
+They might also ask about an encounter that brought embarrassment or the time when you underperformed.
 They could also ask the archaic “Where do you see yourself in X number of years?” or “How do you see yourself in this company after 3 years?” question to test your metal.

 Well, it’s not fair and it happens!
-Don’t fret or lose your stance and follow some simple and impeccable pieces of advice assist you.
+Don’t fret or lose your stance and follow some simple and impeccable pieces of advice to assist you.
 For starters, do not go unprepared.
 Expect to hear at least one of the aforementioned questions and prepare authentic answers for all of them.
 For example, when asked about your biggest weakness, try to make it circumstantial.
-By this, we mean that you should link it to an improved that can be changed and hence, the weakness won’t inhibit your work performance.
+By this, we mean that you should link it to an improvement that can be changed, and hence, the weakness won’t inhibit your work performance.
 You could say that you can’t concentrate when there are people around you.
 It might sound insignificant but in corporate offices with hundreds of workers, this is a grave weakness which can be solved if you’re given a little space by yourself.